 It was shocking to find so many different kinds of sugar (including corn syrup) and artificial food dyes in the “Fancy French Vanilla” at Menchies and “Old Fashioned Vanilla” at Yogurt Mountain.
 I thought getting the vanilla flavor would be about as plain Jane as you can get, but apparently these yogurt chains feel the need to color their vanilla to make it white.
 Unfortunately, this is a common technique the food industry uses to disguise inexpensive, chemically processed ingredients as real food.
 When you see artificial colors or flavoring in a product it is a huge warning sign that what you are eating is not real food.

 TCBY – famously known as “The Country’s Best Yogurt” – is actually one of the worst, using the ingredient propylene glycol in almost all of their yogurts.
-Propylene glycol is a non-deadly antifreeze and solvent no one should be ingesting.
+Propylene glycol is a solvent no one should be ingesting.

 Luckily, Red Mango is realizing the importance of probiotics to their customers and using strains that can survive the freezing process.
 However, the way they make their yogurt is still very questionable considering that the “Caribbean Coconut” flavor actually contains ZERO coconut.
 Which is not the least bit surprising when you examine the ingredient list closely and find the words “natural flavors.”
 These flavors are created in a laboratory and there’s no way to figure out what’s actually in them by just looking at the ingredient list.
 They can be created by anything “natural” found on earth (in some cases that could be beavers’ anal glands for a “natural” strawberry flavor!).
 Food scientists create specific flavors to trick your brain into enjoying a processed product more than you should or trick your brain into thinking a product has an ingredient that it actually doesn’t have.